defagos/CoconutKit/README.markdown

 ## Usage

 A global `CoconutKit.h` header file is provided.
-You can individually import public header files if you prefer, though.
+You can of course individually import public header files if you prefer, though.

-### Use in Objective-C
+### Objective-C

 Import the global header file using